tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 * Fast clock for time simulation with option to locally start and stop simulation.
 * Fast clock administration for setting game length, fast clock speed etc.
 * Progressive web app support, is installable on local device.
-* User interface supports english, german, dutch, polish, czech, italian, danish, swedish, finnish and norwegian.
-* Configurable default settings when running locally.
+* User interface supports many European languages, ideal for module meetings with people from several countries.

 ## Cloud version
 The clock is available as a *cloud version* that can support many simultaniuos running clocks.